 In 1994, Linda worked for the University of Nevada, Reno on a grant to explore the feasibility of establishing a school-based water monitoring program.
 From that grant, River Wranglers was created and eventually became a non-profit.
 Linda is passionate about working with youth, having spent 23 years working with the Nevada 4-H program.
 She recently retired as the Director of River Wranglers, but is excited to continue on as a board member.
 She enjoys quilting, camping and hiking, reading and trying to keep up with her twelve grandchildren and their parents.

-Kim Zuch, Board Member
+Kim Zuch, Treasurer